ralna/GALAHAD/doc/C/rst-dir/lsqp.rst

 example calls
 -------------

-This is an example of how to use the package to ... ;
-the code is available in $GALAHAD/src/lsqp/C/lsqpt.c .
+This is an example of how to use the package to solve a separable quadratic program; the code is available in $GALAHAD/src/lsqp/C/lsqpt.c .
 A variety of supported Hessian and constraint matrix storage formats are shown.

 Notice that C-style indexing is used, and that this is flaggeed by setting